Explore the College Payment Process

 Living off campus requires you to be more responsible and to manage your money more closely than when you live on campus.

-As mentioned above, although the school does not bill for services it does not provide, such as apartment rent, utilities, and groceries, it provides estimates of these costs to help you and your family plan financially for the academic year.
-Additionally, if you are going to attend a college out of town, you and your family may not have a realistic idea of the cost of living in the college town.
-The cost of living is often significantly different between your home town and the town in which you plan to attend college.
+As mentioned above, although the school does not bill for services it does not provide, such as apartment rent, utilities, and groceries, it provides estimates of these costs in the COA to help you and your family plan financially for the academic year.
+For example, if you are going to attend a college out of town, you and your family may not have a realistic idea of the cost of living in the college town.
+The cost of living is often significantly different between your home town and the town in which you plan to attend college, so the COA can help you plan more effectively.
+However, the COA is only an estimate and may not include all expenses you face personally.
+It is important to consider any additional expenses in your budget, such as a car payment, gas and insurance.
+In addition, some community colleges do not include housing in the COA, so you will need to include this expense in your budget.

-Another reason to include off-campus living expenses in the COA is that financial aid can help defray all of the expenses included in COA, regardless of whether you live on or off campus.
+Keep in mind, financial aid can help defray all of the expenses included in COA, regardless of whether you live on or off campus.

 Methods for paying the school bills